 Nauthólsvík geothermal beach, Reykjavík

 Reykjavík is a northern city, everybody knows that.
 It is located only 270 km south of the Arctic Circle but what everybody doesn’t know is that it is just about possible to enjoy a dip in the sea.
 As bizarre as it sounds Reykjavík has a geothermally heated beach!
-Well that’s how it’s described in the blurb.
+Well, that’s how it’s described in the blurb.
 In reality what it is is a small area of heated water in an artificially created semi-circular bay.
 Depending how cold the surrounding water and air are makes a difference to how “warm” the water feels.
 The area where the hot water arrives is marked by a few poles but naturally water without walls disperses and we honestly couldn’t feel any warmth!

 However, Nauthólsvík beach is a fabulous place, I found the whole concept of heated seawater totally bonkers – it really is quite mad.
 During the 2 weeks we spent in Iceland we visited several times, always in fairly awful weather, often at the end of a busy day to wind down and relax.
 As always, the weather isn’t important in Iceland for if you only ever went out in when it was good, you wouldn’t go out much!
 What you get at Nauthólsvík is one of the loveliest hot pots around – long and rectangular and full of sand – a sauna, clean proper changing rooms with the obligatory naked showering, a café and a lifeguard…all for free (well, you have to pay at the café but that’s kind of obvious!)
 What you also get is imported yellow sand, grassy banks and play areas for kids.
 The beach and hot pot are open all year but I’m not sure about the changing rooms.

-The first time we went to the geothermal beach the slightly crazy 14 year old son charged into the sea determined to swim out to the marker buoys.
+The first time we went to the geothermal beach the slighty crazy 14 year old son charged into the sea determined to swim out to the marker buoys.
 I think it was a case of mind over matter as he ploughed on regardless of the cold.
 I think he knew he was at a heated beach and just believed the water would be warm-ish.
 So he swam the 100m or so out to the edge and back again and practically collapsed into the hot pot, writhing in pain.
 His feet had lost all feeling from the cold.
 We asked the lifeguard what the temperature of the water was that day, he said 11°c – not exactly tropical!
 Not even anywhere near the temperatures described in the guidebook.
 But hey ho, he’s always claimed he’s a Viking ever since he swam in the Atlantic off the west coast of France in March when he was 3!
 And he survived to tell the tale.

 Reykjadalur hot river near Hveragerði